SharpPig/SharpPig/README.md

-# Hello, I'm Rohan Jakkal! 👋
+# Hello, I'm Rohan! 👋

 ## 🎓 Computer Science Student at the University of Texas at Dallas